nodestream-proj/nodestream/docs/docs/reference/interpretations.md

 ### Working with Many Relationships

 By default, the cardinality of a relationship is one-to-one (or many; depending on the data).
-This means that the relationship interpreation will only relate to one node per instance of the interpreation.
+This means that the relationship interpretation will only relate to one node per instance of the interpretation.
-Often times when working with document data, you might encounter a list of values all of which should be related to the source node.
+Oftentimes when working with document data, you might encounter a list of values all of which should be related to the source node.
 To accomplish this, you can use the `find_many` field.
 The `find_many` field is a boolean that represents whether or not the searches provided to `node_key` can return multiple values, and thus should create multiple relationships to multiple related nodes.